 There are many options for occupational health and safety training.
 There are Bachelor programs, Master degrees, graduate certificates, and diploma programs.

-If you don’t already have a university degree, and are looking for a faster path, you might consider a college-level occupational health and safety program.
+If you're looking for a quick training option, you might consider a college-level occupational health and safety diploma.

 There are diploma programs that take less than 2 years to complete, and some include internships to help you gain work experience before graduation.

 A quality health and safety diploma will cover the fundamentals you need to get hired in an entry-level OHS role.
-You can expect to study concepts like:
+You will learn: